 You can still request to defer your repayments using our online form.
 If we accept your request, your missed repayment will count as 1 of your 3 deferred repayments.

-If you’ve missed more than one repayment, we’ll review your request and contact you either to confirm this has been accepted or to discuss options that may be more suitable for you, depending on your circumstances.
+If you’ve missed more than 1 repayment, we’ll review your request and contact you either to confirm this has been accepted, or to discuss options that may be more suitable for you.

-If you’ve already spoken to our financial guidance team and an alternative solution or payment arrangement has been set up, this will remain in place whilst we review your payment deferral request.
-If your request is accepted, we will take care of this and update the solution or payment arrangement without you needing to contact us.
+If you’ve already spoken to our Financial Guidance Team and an alternative solution, or payment arrangement has been set up, this will remain in place whilst we review your payment deferral request.
+If your request is accepted, we'll take care of this and update the solution, or payment arrangement, without you needing to contact us.